 You are going to be required to file US expat taxes no matter which country you live in.
-It is important to understand how your US tax return will be affected if you move out of the US, and what US taxes you will be required to pay.
-On top of your obligation to file and pay US taxes, other countries have taxes of their own.
-We interviewed Randall Brad of the Tax Samaritan.
-See our interview video here.
+It is important to understand how your US tax return will be affected by your move to Mexico, and what US taxes you will be required to pay.
+On top of your obligation to file and pay US taxes, Mexico has taxes of its own.

 If you are a citizen or permanent resident of the United States, you are obligated to file US taxes with the US Federal Government each year, no matter the country in which you reside.

 While the US is one of only two governments (Eritrea is the other) that tax the worldwide income of their citizens and permanent residents who reside overseas, it does have special provisions to help protect them from double taxation including:

 The Foreign Earned Income Exclusion allows you to decrease your taxable income on 2016 US expat taxes by the first $101,300 earned as a result of your labor ($102,100 in 2017) while a resident of a foreign country, a foreign tax credit that could lower your tax bill on your remaining income by certain amounts paid to a foreign government, and a Foreign Housing Exclusion that allows an additional exclusion from income for certain amounts paid for household expenses that occur as a consequence of living abroad.

 Note that expatriates are also responsible for local taxes to each state.

 You are considered a Mexican resident if you have established your permanent home there.
 In the case of an expat who has a permanent residence in another country, your residence status is determined by the location of your “center of vital interests.”
 The “center of vital interests” is considered to be in Mexico when the following is true:

 - More than 50% of worldwide income throughout the calendar year is earned in Mexico